Loading…

 For weekly and seasonal availability emails from suppliers, AI can summarise what is in season, suggest substitutions for your standing wedding orders, and draft a buying list before the market trip.

 Florists with same-day delivery need a delivery roster that holds together when a 4pm last-minute order changes everything.
-AI tools can plan delivery routes from your day's order list, factoring in time windows, vehicle capacity, and traffic patterns.
+AI tools can plan delivery routes from your day's order list, factoring in time windows, vehicle capacity, and traffic patterns — much the same scheduling problem faced by handymen and trades businesses routing jobs across a city.
 Pair this with Deputy or Tanda for staff rostering and you have a structured operations day.

 Under the relevant retail and floristry awards, casual loadings and break entitlements apply.
 AI drafts the roster; the operator signs it off.